 The asset allocation may change over time and the percentages of sustainable investments should be seen as a minimum commitment measured over an extended period of time.

-In addition, the Fund may hold cash or cash equivalents and derivatives for risk management purposes for up to 10% of its net assets (#2 Not Sustainable).
+In addition, the Fund may hold cash or cash equivalents (such as money market instruments, money market funds) and derivatives for risk management purposes for up to 10% of its net assets (#2 Not Sustainable).